recyclarr/recyclarr/CONTRIBUTING.md

    Jetbrains Rider.
 If using that IDE, doing a simple [Code Cleanup] on modified source files should be enough.
 Make sure to select the "Recyclarr Cleanup" profile when you do the code cleanup.
 If you're using Visual Studio, I recommend the Resharper extension.
 For other editors, you are on your own.
-Formatting rules are stored in `src/.editorconfig` and `src/Recyclarr.sln.DotSettings`.
+Formatting rules are stored in `.editorconfig` and `Recyclarr.sln.DotSettings`.

 [ideas]: https://github.com/recyclarr/recyclarr/discussions/categories/ideas
 [markdownlint]: https://github.com/DavidAnson/markdownlint